Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Main result and examples

-\paragraph{Stochastic Ginzburg-Landau equation} The Ginzburg-Landau equation is from the theory of superconductivity.
-It has been introduced by Ginzburg and Landau (1950)~\cite{GL50} to describe a phase transition.
+The Ginzburg-Landau equation is from the theory of superconductivity.
+It has been introduced by Ginzburg \& Landau (1950) to describe a phase transition.
 Its stochastic version with multiplicative noise can be written as